0xjocke/Framework/README.md

 - CSS3
 - HTML5
 - Node
+- FontAwesome

 How to (quick)
 --
-Link the 'minified' css and js files to your project, enjoy.
+Link the minified css and js files to your project, enjoy.

 How to